dansinker/tacofancy/like_tacos/choco_taco.md

 Choco Taco
 ==============

-A dessert taco, the [Choco Taco](http://en.wikipedia.org/wiki/Choco_Taco) is more easily purchased that made, but if you're up to it a homemade Choco Taco is pretty fantastic.
+A dessert taco, the [Choco Taco](http://en.wikipedia.org/wiki/Choco_Taco) is more easily purchased than made, but if you're up to it a homemade Choco Taco is pretty fantastic.

 ## Waffle Taco Shell